Skip to Content

 10.09.2014

-The narrative of They come for them at night is grounded in reality.
-It is directly derived from research work on food security, migration and climate change.
-It will transform data and research into a story about humanity and the fragility of our own safety.
+The narrative is grounded in reality, shaped by research on food security, migration, and climate change.
+This research will be transformed into a story of humanity and the fragility of safety.

 Up